 What is the Bebras Challenge?

-Bebras is an international student competition, a challenge, on Computational Thinking and in Cyprus is organized by the Cyprus Computer Society in cooperation with the ICT Teachers Association under the auspices of the Ministry of Education and Culture.
+Bebras is an international student competition, a challenge, on Computational Thinking.
+In Cyprus is organized by the Cyprus Computer Society in cooperation with the ICT Teachers Association under the auspices of the Ministry of Education, Culture, Athletics and Youth.

 The goal is to promote Computational Thinking among students in a way that advances student ability beyond science and mathematical skills and enhance the students' analtyical, algorithmic and problem solving skills.

-The challenge is made up of 20 questions ranging in difficulty.
+is made up of 15-20 questions ranging in difficulty.

 As ICT becomes a commonly used tool of education, this playful contest ensures that both boys and girls equally benefit from it.
 We are certain that Bebras encourages students to learn skills as well as enduring fundamental knowledge that will be helpful in their future studies and in life in general.